 Mark is passionate about practicing law and his exceptional results have earned him many honors and awards.
 He combines his passion for education and volunteer service by teaching both law school students and local high school students.
 For more than a decade, he has served as an Adjunct Law Professor at Capital University Law School, where he teaches storytelling, writing, and ethics in the legal profession.
-He created a course called Law and Literature, the first of its kind at the law school.
+He created two courses – Law and Literature and Law, Film & Culture – the first of their kind at the law school.
 He instills in his students ways to become more humane, compassionate lawyers so they can best serve future clients.
 Mark also volunteers at local high schools to teach students about our legal system and their important role in shaping it.

 In addition to teaching, Mark is an avid reader and writer.
 His articles and essays have been published in numerous outlets.
 He is also the editor of literarylawyers.org, a site devoted to promoting the combined study of law and literature.